Geovanex24/blog-preview-card/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - Blog preview card solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.